Tickets for Music Week 2018 now on sale!

 “Music week was by far the highlight of my first year.
 The combination of rehearsals, taster sessions and socials made it so easy to get to know all the wonderful people involved with music at Exeter and feel involved before the term even started.
 As cliche as it sounds, my time at uni wouldn’t have been the same if I had not done the week and I can’t recommend it enough.” – Katy Jones, Trombone, 1st year Geography.

+These tickets do not include room or board.
 On sale until Friday 7th September.

 Music Week is regarded by many returning students as one of the best weeks of their first year, and is a great way to meet and socialise with other musicians.